Deep Litter – The Best Method For A Duck And Chicken Run

 How I Started Out.

-When my daughter first brought the ducklings home seven years ago, we really knew nothing about raising ducks.
+When my daughter first brought the ducklings home over ten years ago, we really knew nothing about raising ducks.
 After they had outgrown their brooder, she bought a chicken coop and a dog kennel for their run.

 Related: What To Feed Ducklings.